fusionfabric/open-api-standard/Introduction_to_Open_APIs.md

 focus on the quality attributes of the API definition and the underlying API implementation.

-The Open API initiative adheres to the broader organisation architecture principles.

 The Open API principles are:

 -   [Useful](#openapi-principle-useful)